akarhin/akarhin.github.io/_projects/1_project.md

 This project explores the application of Machine Learning (ML) for gearbox fault diagnosis.
 The goal was to develop intelligent models that can accurately determine whether a gearbox is healthy or faulty based on vibration data from accelerometers.
 The comparison focuses on two traditional ML models: the Support Vector Machine (SVM) and the Multilayer Perceptron (MLP).

+While traditional CM is effective, it is not very scalable, requiring more well educated data analysts for accurate diagnosis.
+While the calulated features such as the RMS do alleviate this problem, reducing the vibration signature into specific features does not necessarily capture the entire distribution of faulty vibration behaviour.
+Therefore, the field of intelligent fault diagnosis (IFD) aims to automate CM with ML and DL solutions.
+The aim is to produce intelligent models that take the vibration signature or a multitude of calculated features as their input and that produce a health class as the output.
+The field has gained a lot of traction and many articles are published aiming to improve their use.

 ## Traditional condition monitoring